unexist/blog/_drafts/logging-vs-tracing.md

 2022-01-19 16:46:14,298 INFO  [dev.une.sho.tod.ada.TodoResource] (executor-thread-0) Created todo: id=8659a492-1b3b-42f6-b25c-3f542ab11562
 ```

-This new version of our log message allows to search for a particular object ID and can also be
+Adding the object ID to the messages allows to search for a particular object and can also be used
-used to correlate different messages; but what if we have more than one message?
+to correlate different messages.
+This works for single messages, but what if we have more than one message?

 Doing this manually can be a labor intensive and error-prone task and a single deviation makes it
-impossible to find:
+really difficult to find the message again:

 ###### **Logging.java**:
 ```java